- The takeaway from this episode is … you will see where you are in each twenty-year cycle of your life.

 So, by the time you get to your third 20-year cycle, several things become obvious.
 You look back at how the last 40-years turned out.
 You review what you learned in the first 20 and how it influenced the second 20.
 Did it work out according to plan, or not?
 What setbacks and disappointments did you experience and what did you learn?
 What trials and accomplishments did you experience?

-All this history from the first 40-years will have a strong bearing half-way through the third cycle.
+All this history from the first 40-years will have a strong bearing halfway through the third cycle.
 That’s between age 50 to 52-years old when big changes are destined to occur in your life.
 People get divorced, their kids are grown and leave, you may lose your job and feel unemployable, you live in a big house that you never thought you’d feel negative about.
 You may develop diseases at this point, due to negative thinking from the first 50-years.
 This is a turning point, a second chance to turn yourself around, so you can course correct for the second half of the third cycle (from 50 to 60-years old).

 Are you going to allow the second half of this third cycle to turn out like the first half of your life?

 How do you feel about your purpose?
 It’s at this second half of your life that you begin to question who you really are and why you are here.
 What is the nagging feeling you have about what you were supposed to do but haven’t done it yet?
-You must address this and figure it by the time you reach the fourth cycle, from 60 to 80-years old, because that is the time when you will have your impact, or revel in the fruits of your labors as you reach your next and most important peak or realize what you should have started doing a long time ago.
+You must address this and figure it by the time you reach the fourth cycle, from 60 to 80-years old, because that is the time when you will have your greatest impact, or revel in the fruits of your labors as you reach your next and most important peak, or realize what you missed and should have started doing a long time ago.